There are so many career paths that start with the GRE® General Test. Explore some of the most popular ones below, and

 The GRE® General Test for business school

-When you take the GRE® General Test, it’s good to know your scores are accepted at more than 1,200 business schools worldwide, including many top M.B.A. programs.
+When you take the GRE® General Test, it’s good to know your scores are accepted at nearly 1,300 business schools worldwide, including many top-ranked MBA programs.

 The test also allows you to apply more of your personal test-taking strategies to try and do your best.
 Within each section you can skip questions and return to them later, go back and change answers and more.
 It is also the only admissions test that lets you send only your best scores to schools, so you can take the test more than once to try and better your score.

 Opportunities in engineering